luapower/luapower-all/nw.md

 Get/set/clear the minimum client rect size.

+The constraint can be applied to one dimension only by passing false or nil for the other dimension.
 The window is resized if it was smaller than this size.
+The size is clamped to maxsize if that is set.

 ### `win:maxsize() -> cw, ch` <br> `win:maxsize(cw, ch)` <br> `win:maxsize(false)`

 Get/set/clear the maximum client rect size.

+The constraint can be applied to one dimension only by passing false or nil for the other dimension.
 The window is resized if it was larger than this size.
+The size is clamped to minsize if that is set.
 Trying to set this on a maximizable or fullscreenable window raises an error.

 ## Edge snapping